FOREX.com charges no trading commissions or transaction fees. FOREX.com is compensated for its services through the bid/ask spread.

 Open positions are closed according to the (First in First Out) FIFO accounting rule.
 All trades opened within a particular currency pair or product are closed in the order in which they were originally opened.

-The minimum margin requirement is 2% (or 50:1) on the majors, 5% (or 20:1) for the minor currency pairs, and 100% (or 1:1) for spot gold and silver.
-View the full list of margin requirements by currency pair.
+The minimum margin requirement for most forex pairs is 2% (or 50:1).
+Spot gold and silver requires 100% margin (1:1).
+View the full list of margin requirements by product.

 Margin requirements are subject to change without notice, at the sole discretion of FOREX.com.